exercism/julia/exercises/concept/cater-waiter/.docs/instructions.md

 In preparation for ordering and shopping, you'll need to compile a "master list" of ingredients for everything on the menu (_quantities to be filled in later_).

 Implement the `compile_ingredients(<dishes>)` function that takes a `vector` of dishes and returns a set of all ingredients in all listed dishes.
-Each individual dish is represented by its `set` of ingredients.
+Each individual dish is represented by its `Set` of ingredients.

 ```julia-repl
 julia> dishes = [Set(["tofu", "soy sauce", "ginger", "corn starch", "garlic", "brown sugar", "sesame seeds", "lemon juice"]), Set(["pork tenderloin", "arugula", "pears", "blue cheese", "pine nuts","balsamic vinegar", "onions", "black pepper"]), Set(["honeydew", "coconut water", "mint leaves", "lime juice", "salt", "english cucumber"])];